 A study from the Educational Psychology journal established a link between reading performance and the ability to detect different musical pitches, which is a core ability one acquires when they learn to play piano.
 When a player memorizes music before a performance, they exercise their reading comprehension skills and the part of the brain that handles recall.

 A recent study done on jazz pianists yielded some surprising results.
 Participants were monitored while playing, and it was found that the parts of the brain responsible for stereotypical or default responses were switched off.
 With this 21-day program, players will increase their improvisational abilities and create their own unique style and sound by learning songs they already love.
+Check this out.

 Effective Organization and Time Management